sdmg15/Java-design-patterns/README.md

 ### Pattern Prototype

 Prototype pattern is one of the Creational Design pattern, so it provides a mechanism of object creation.
 Prototype pattern is used when the Object creation is a costly affair and requires a lot of time and resources and you have a similar object already existing.
 So this pattern provides a mechanism to copy the original object to a new object and then modify it according to our needs.
-This pattern uses java cloning to copy the object.
+This pattern uses Java cloning to copy the object.

 ```java